“If you LOVE [drumming] you will definitely succeed as a player. If you LIKE it, you should do something else!”

 Include the following:

 1.)
 A cover letter expressing WHY this opportunity would make a difference in the applicant’s musical life.
 Be sure to include up-do-date contact information in the form of postal and email addresses.

 2.)
-A CD, DVD or link to video of the applicant’s drumming.
-Tracks should be edited to include only the head, any shout-type choruses, and solos/trading.
-Alternatively, if full-length tracks are submitted, applicant should include time cues indicating where on each track the head, shout chorus, and soloing can be found.
-At least three tracks are required, one selection in each of these styles:
+A CD, DVD, mp3, or link to video of the applicant’s drumming.
+Preferred if tracks are edited to include only the melody/head, any shout-type choruses, and solos/trading.
+If full-length tracks are submitted, applicant should include time cues indicating where on each track the shout chorus and soloing can be found.
+Three tracks are required, one selection in each of these styles:

 a.)
 Medium or up-tempo swing